Gbenga512/nigeria-finance-dashboard/README.md

 The platform combines market intelligence, treasury monitoring, budget analysis, and financial analytics into a single dashboard designed for finance professionals, treasury analysts, accountants, investors, and business managers.

+## Project Objective

+NG Finance Pro was developed to provide investors, accountants, treasury professionals, and finance managers with a centralized platform for financial intelligence and decision support.

+The long-term objective is to enable users to upload company financial statements and automatically receive:

+- Financial ratio analysis
+- Liquidity assessment
+- Profitability assessment
+- Solvency assessment
+- Financial health scoring
+- Investment recommendations
+- Company comparison reports

+This project combines Accounting, Treasury Management, Financial Engineering, Data Analytics, and Artificial Intelligence into a single decision-support platform.
 ---

 ## Features